EntTheTree/Webnovel-1/Draft 2.md

 The room was intended for monks-in-training but no one had shed their modern life in recent years.
 The room had a mattress and that was it.
 It was bare.
 It was like looking into a mirror.
 I accepted the room.

-The sounds of heavy footsteps came closer and closer and the silhouettes obstructed the windows.
-Glancing down at my blood-stained knife, I debated which way to die was less painful.
-Stabbing myself in the neck, or getting shot by those standing over there.

 The monks at the temple were a little surprised when they saw that a new face had popped up overnight.
 They began chatting with me immediately, debating to each other about this or that while I stood there, watching.
 When I had opened my mouth and told them that I wasn’t a new monk in training, I expected them to be a little disappointed.
 They just smiled gently at me instead.

 There were two things stopping me from becoming a real monk-in-training.
 One, I couldn’t follow the base five precepts.
 I had already committed one of them.
 The other reason had something to do with this room, the room with the big statue.